 You can find very affordable chemical peel kits for home use with almost the same concentration as those used by dermatologists, except the phenol peel.
 They are very effective to treat wrinkles and very affordable, which is why they are so popular.

-As we mentionned it in the chemical peel section in the medical procedures, many brands propose almost any peel strengh you need depending on your skin condition.
+As we mentioned it in the chemical peel section in the medical procedures, many brands propose almost any peel strength you need depending on your skin condition.

-We tested a few brands.
-The brand we we really like so far is this one as their products are very effective, good quality and at a reasonable price point.
-We also tested this one which is effective as well.
+We tested a few chemical peeling brands.
+The brand we we really like so far is this one (on Amazon) as their products are very effective, good quality and at a reasonable price point.
+We also tested this one through Amazon which is effective as well.